abiethman/abiethman.github.io/_posts/2015-07-04-fourth-of-july.md

 I'm really starting to love hollow backs.
 Now I need to start practicing without a wall.

-I also recently found out that I will most likely be teaching a yoga class (my very first!) this Sunday.
-It'll be a hot vinyasa around 90 minutes long.
-Come join me!
+I also recently found out that I will most likely be teaching a yoga class (my very first!) this Sunday at 6pm.
+It'll be a hot vinyasa around 90 minutes long. <a href="http://zenzoneyoga.com/" target="_blank">Come join me!</a>

 How did you spend your 4th of July?
 What were your favorite foods?
 Do you have any traditions?